Top 10 Software Development Trends To Add Massive Value To Your Business

 The idea is that everyone can participate in software creation, with minimal or no regard for programming knowledge.
 And such an approach appears to be working: a 2021 survey revealed that LCNC was a great source of motivation for new developers, and had high rates of “would use again” responses, filling the vacancies in the industry.

 Microservice architecture (microservices) is the style to structure an application as a set of services that are: easy manageable and testable, loosely coupled, can be independently deployed, organized according to business capabilities, and can be handled by small teams.

-As the businesses keep on shifting towards the cloud, the microservice architecture will be more prevalent.
-The key reason for the success of microservice architecture is that it suits ideally to cloud-native, a software technology that allows for faster software release pace.
+As the businesses keep on shifting towards the cloud, the microservice architecture will be more prevalent:

 IoT is a network of physical devices and objects with sensors that transmit collected data over the internet using APIs (application programming interfaces).
 IoT works thanks to a combined interaction of multiple technologies like Big Data, AI, radio-frequency identification (RFID), and APIs.

-- Supply chain management: Using connected devices with sensors across the chain allows employees to track the journey of the goods from manufacturer to retailer.
-This minimizes situations when products’ quality may be compromised, or allows to change the routes or vehicles in case of unpredicted events.
+- In the supply chain, using connected devices with sensors allows employees to track the journey of the goods from manufacturer to retailer.

-- Advanced security of homes with IoT sensors, cameras, analytics allows residents to be sure their houses are well protected.
-In the case of home thief intrusion, devices react immediately and send requests to the security service.
+- Advanced security of homes with IoT sensors, cameras, and analytics allows residents to be sure their houses are well protected.

 A recent 2018-2019 survey by IT Spending and Staffing Benchmarks revealed that large organizations spent more on software outsourcing, showing growth from 6.3% to 8.7%, whereas midsize companies also dramatically increased their investments – from 4.7% to 6.5%.